Pyharain/KGsProject-2021Paper/README.md

 ```
 #### Our Method For Complex Search(Type Of Chain)

-Our proposed method, with a path to the test_data folder, a specific entity, two predicates, two types of target entities, a aggregate function and a type of attributes, can be run using the following command:
+Our proposed method, with a path to the test_data folder,the name of dataset, a specific entity, two predicates, two types of target entities, a aggregate function and a type of attributes, can be run using the following command:

 ```
-java -jar rdf_computer.jar <file-path> <specific-entity> <first-predicate> <first-target-entity-type> <second-predicate> <second-target-entity-type> <aggregate-function> <target-attribute>
+java -jar Approximate-Aggregation-Chain-Queries-jar-with-dependencies.jar <file-path> <specific-entity> <first-predicate> <first-target-entity-type> <second-predicate> <second-target-entity-type> <aggregate-function> <target-attribute>
 ```

 For the query example, "How many players play for the Spanish team？", if the path of test_data folder is"/home/star/ysz",we can run with the following command:

 ```
-java -jar rdf_computer.jar  /home/star/ysz Spain ground soccerclub team soccerplayer Count All
+java -jar rdf_computer.jar  /home/star/ysz Dbpedia Spain ground soccerclub team soccerplayer Count All
 ```
 Output